 Micro catalytic combustion of butane using a anodized alumina support is investigated.
 It is found in combustion experiments using 0.6mm ID tube that combustion starts at 250 °C, and a heat release rate up to 250MW/m3 is achieved.
 A silicon-based catalytic combustor with embedded Pt/alumina catalyst layer is designed and its prototype is successfully fabricated using MEMS technologies.
-It is found in a preliminary experiment that the MEMS combustor also works reasonably well, but gives somewhat smaller reaction rate.
+It is found in a preliminary experiment that the MEMS combustor also works reasonably well, but gives somewhat smaller reaction rate due to its thinner support layer.